Bryan Adams: Music career

+1970s

-It felt real at the time to have a Les Paul, even though I'm a massive Ritchie Blackmore fan - still am.
-I was heavily into Humble Pie's Rockin' the Fillmore album at the time, and both Peter Frampton and Steve Marriott were on Les Pauls.
-It's rock guitar heaven, that album."
-He left school to play in a group called "Shock" and used the funds his parents had saved for his college education to buy an Estey grand piano to tinker with.
+Adams left school to play in a group called "Shock" and used the funds his parents had saved for his college education to buy an Estey grand piano to tinker with.
 At one point he sold pet food and worked as a dishwasher in a restaurant, which paid the rent.
-He got into different bands such as CCR and Deep Purple, and attended concerts by Led Zeppelin, T. Rex, Elton John, and Tina Turner.
-He started working in the Vancouver music scene with bands and as a studio session singer.
-At the age of 15, he became the vocalist for a pub band, Sweeney Todd.
+His interest grew in CCR and Deep Purple; he attended concerts by Led Zeppelin, T. Rex, Elton John, and Tina Turner.
+He began working in the Vancouver music scene with bands and as a studio session singer.
+At the age of 15, he became the vocalist for glam rock band Sweeney Todd, replacing their original vocalist Nick Gilder.